 We recommend keeping the size of your GIF under 400 KB.
 Any larger, and you may run into loading delays.
 You can easily reduce the size of your GIF animation by deleting every second or third frame.
 Ideally, you should keep the number of frames under ten.

-Some email clients, like Outlook 2007, 2010, and 2013, only display the first frame in an animated GIF.
-To ensure this isn't an issue, when designing your GIF, make sure the first frame can stand alone and communicate a clear call-to-action.
+Some email clients, such as Outlook 2007, 2010, and 2013, only display the first frame in an animated GIF.
+To ensure this isn't an issue, when designing your GIF, make sure the first frame can stand alone and communicate a clear call to action.